spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex/README.md

 #Environment style and list of commands

 The style is divided in two parts.
-The former is the left side bar: that contains personal information, profile picture, and informations about your professional skills.
-The second part is the body that should be contains details about your academic studies, professional experiences and all the informations that you want (remember the KISS principle).
+The former is the left side bar: that contains personal information, profile picture, and information about your professional skills.
+The second part is the body that should be contains details about your academic studies, professional experiences and all the information that you want (remember the KISS principle).

 ###Profile environment
-These are the command to set up the profile informations.
+These are the command to set up the profile information.

 * Set up the image profile.